mbatelaan/mbatelaan.github.io/_posts/2022-11-15-intensity-distribution.md

 Strava has a neat API which allows you to access data on all your activities in an easy manner.
 Since I have been reading a lot about the science behind endurance training and metabolic fitness recently, I thought this would be a good opportunity to see whether I could tease some information from my own activity data.
 [Here is a decent guide](https://medium.com/analytics-vidhya/accessing-user-data-via-the-strava-api-using-stravalib-d5bee7fdde17) on how to set up the API in Python.

-Firstly I scraped the heart rate data from all of my activities from the start of this year until November [^1].
-Then, combining these heart rate values I calculated a histogram of them, setting the bin size to 2bpm.
+Firstly I scraped the heart rate data from all of my activities in the past year[^1].
+Combining all of these heart rate values together I made a histogram, setting the bin size to 2bpm.

 ![histogram](/assets/intensity_distribution/last_year_hr_hist.png)
 Looking at this plot I would say that my training is definitely not polarized, I spend a lot of time in the middle region around 140 bpm.
 However, these activities are a mix of running and cycling, and there is a difference between the two sports in terms of intensity profile.